opeyemipeter1759/TeamA-20-Hack3/README.md

 This README explains how to get started with this repository.

-This repository contains code written by Team Benue 1 for the UK-NG Tech Hub/Dufuna-CodeCamp 2020 first Hackathon.
+This repository contains code written by Team A for the Dufuna-July-CodeCamp 2020 third Hackathon.

 # How to get started
 1. Clone this repository.